-A female character creates a heart or lips shape by smooching her lips and blows it over, usually causing whoever it hits to fall in love.
+A character creates a heart or lips shape by smooching her or his lips and blows it over, usually causing whoever it hits to fall in love.
 A rare variation of this is an invisible version.
-This is a situation wherein the recipient actually tries to avoid the air kiss but gets hit by it anyway, usually to some comically haphazard way (i.e. the kiss knocks them literally off of their feet).
+This is a situation wherein the recipient actually tries to avoid the air kiss but gets hit by it anyway, usually to some comically haphazard way (ee/g. the kiss knocks them literally off of their feet).
 In anime, a similar move like this is used when ever a male or female characters winks sometimes a heart pop out of their eyes when they wink, or sometimes when they do wink hearts might fly straight to a person he or she loves or is flirting with.

 - Taken to extremes in Naruto; on their second meeting, Rock Lee starts shooting gently floating kisses at Sakura and she starts dodging them as though her life depends on it.